Command Reference

 Examples

-# Remove with confirmation prompt
+# Remove a command with confirmation prompt

 ccmd remove my-command